MetPX/sarracenia/docs/Reference/sr3.1.rst

 the tree the file resides.
 Set 'name' for files of identical name, but in different directories to be considered duplicates.
 Set to 'data' for any file, regardless of name, to be considered a duplicate if the checksum matches.

+This is implemented as an alias for:

+ callback_prepend nodupe.name

+or:

+ callback_prepend nodupe.data

 kbytes_ps <count> (default: 0)